sidit77/JumpAndRun/Readme.md

 * ~~Save settings window pos~~
 * Save keybindings in config
 * Figure out the lifetime mess that is the game <-> leveleditor relationship
+* Figure out a way to display console output on msvc

 #### Editor
 * ~~implement modern opengl line renderer~~